lando/lando/docs/config/lamp.md

 ## Tooling

-By default each Lando LAMP recipe will also ship with helpful dev utilities.
+By default, each Lando LAMP recipe will also ship with helpful dev utilities.

 This means you can use things like `drush`, `composer` and `php` via Lando and avoid mucking up your actual computer trying to manage `php` versions and tooling.